alishair7071/Multivendor/README.md

 - Add items to cart and wishlist
 - Place orders and checkout securely
 - Online payments via Stripe/PayPal
 - View order history and statuses
+- Chat with sellers in real-time

 ### 🛒 Seller Features
 - Register as a seller and create a shop